reflectoring/reflectoring.github.io/content/blog/2020/2020-06-30-what-is-aws.md

 While reading this article, you'll come across the IAAS (Infrastructure As A Service) and PAAS (Platform As A Service) categories of services.
 I have also included services under the serverless category, and services for running containers.
 I have not included services under specialized subjects like machine learning, IoT, security, and Big Data.

-**If you like to learn about deploying a production-ready Spring Boot application to AWS, have a look at the [Stratospheric book](https://stratospheric.dev)!**
+{{% stratospheric %}}
+This article gives only first impression of what you can do with AWS.

+If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and SQS, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev)!
+{{% /stratospheric %}}

 ##  Choose a Region and Availability Zone
 Whenever we think of cloud, one of the first decisions we make is where to run our applications.
 Where are our servers located?
 We may like to host our applications closer to the location of our customers.